AcadiaSoft/simm-lib/README.md

     Assert.assertEquals(new BigDecimal("13400000000"), Simm.calculateStandard(Arrays.asList(IR1)).setScale(0, RoundingMode.HALF_UP));
 }
 ```

+With the addition of the `Schedule` and `Simmple` classes the CRIF formatted objects have expanded beyond the `Sensitivity` object
+however the format of the testing is still generally the same as this is the main use case of the model.
 #### Simm Class
 This section focuses on the tests for the top level functionality
 of the `Simm` class, as the methods of this class directly consume CRIF
-formatted data and return the calculated IM of those inputs.
+formatted data in the form of the `Sensitivity` object and return the calculated IM of those inputs.
 There are six
 methods in the `Simm` class: `calculateStanard()`, `calculateAdditional()`,
  `calculateTotal()`, `calculateTreeStandard()`, `calculateTreeAdditional()`, and `calculateTreeTotal()`.
 The first method returns the IM of the input sensitivities, the second returns the Additional